 Root rot is a disease that over-watering your Rhaphidophora tetrasperma causes.

 If your plant’s leaves turn yellow and the soil is very damp, you need to check for symptoms of root rot by removing the plant from it’s pot and checking to see that the roots have not turned brown.

 If you do find symptoms of root rot then try trimming the roots back to find healthy ones and then do not water your plant until the soil starts to dry up; follow the watering instructions mentioned earlier in this article.

 If your plant is in a plastic or ceramic pot, then you could also try repotting it in a terra cotta pot which doesn’t hold onto as much moisture.

 Simple answer…it is toxic to cats, dogs & other small household pets and mildly toxic to humans.

 This is due to the fact that it contains calcium oxalate crystals, which act as a defense against the plant being eaten by animals in the wild.

 As indoor plants go, Rhaphidophora tetrasperma is a lovely exotic-looking plant with dramatic split leaves that provide a fascinating decoration for your home.
-Rhaphidophora tetrasperma plants are relatively easy to care for as they are not prone to many pests or diseases, just like their cousins, Rhaphidophora decursiva.
+Rhaphidophora tetrasperma (mini monstera) plants are relatively easy to care for as they are not prone to many pests or diseases, just like their cousins, Rhaphidophora decursiva.